lucasmag/oowlish-challenge/README.md

 As previously mentioned, when running Docker Compose, three containers are created: one for the frontend (Vue.js), one for the backend (Django) and the last one for the database (PostgreSQL).

 The frontend and database steps for letting them in a ready-to-use state are quite simple.
 For front, the build is done by `npm` and then served by the HTTP `Nginx` server on port 80.
-For the database, the container is created running a `PostgreSQL` image containing one database with name and user `oowlish` and password `oowlishyay`.
+For the database, the container is created running a `PostgreSQL` image with the following credentials: POSTGRES_USER=oowlish and POSTGRES_PASSWORD=oowlishyay.
 This container is available on port 5432.

 For the backend, there are a few more steps.
 These steps are described below:
 1. The entrypoint is the `start-server.sh` file.
 Initially, this script verify if there is any `Postgres` service running on port 5432 with the previously described configurations.
 If database is not yet ready to use, this script will try to reconnect every 1 second, until the database is ready to use.